Table of Contents

 amazon LG V60 ThinQ 5G Dual Screen reviews

-The LG V50 ThinQ has brought some firsts to the company’s smartphone lineup.
-It’s LG’s first phone to support standard 5G bands and the first to catch on to the folding phone trend, albeit through an accessory that adds a second screen instead of a folding OLED display.
-Now, LG wants to repeat the trick.
+The LG V50 ThinQ, as the first ever of the company, is also going to be their first smartphone to support standard 5G bands and foldable phone with an accessory adding a second screen instead of the usual folding OLED display.
+Now again, LG wants to repeat the trick.

-That’s not to say the new LG V60 ThinQ is a bad phone.
-With a Qualcomm Snapdragon 865 processor, 8GB of RAM, and superior Android 10, the device has a lot going for it.
-However, at $800, or $900 with the Dual Screen accessory, it struggles to stand out from the many excellent flagship phones you can buy today.
+Not that the new LG V60 ThinQ is a bad phone in any way.
+The device boasts a Qualcomm Snapdragon 865 processor, 8GB of RAM, and superior Android 10, which keeps it heftily in the running.
+However, at $800, or $900 with the bundled Dual Screen accessory, it doesn’t quite help it stand out from the excellent flagship phones on the market today.

-You’ll find the USB-C port and headphone jack on the bottom, while on the left edge, there’s the volume rocker and dedicated Google Assistant button.
-The power button is located on the right side.
+At the bottom, you’ll find the USB-C and headphone jack; on the left edge is the volume rocker and dedicated Google Assistant button; power is on the right side.

-The LG V60 isn’t small, to begin with, and with the case, it’s downright bulky.
-The advantage, however, is a second screen and protection for your phone in the event of a drop.
+For starters, the LG V60 isn’t small, and with the case, it is just plain huge.
+The benefit, however, is a second screen and some protection for your phone in the case of dropping it.

-This phone is thinner than Real’s properly foldable phones like the Samsung Galaxy Fold with its dual screens attached.
+With its dual screens attached, this phone is thinner than Real’s properly foldable phones like the Samsung Galaxy Fold.
 The LG V60 is 0.59 inches thick with the case back, while the Galaxy Fold is 0.66 inches thick when closed.
 That’s surprising and a point in LG’s favor.

-Put the device in the easy case.
-All you have to do is slide it down from the top, making sure that the USB-C slots into the phone port.
+Make a simple case out of it.
+Just slide it down and click to make sure that the USB-C goes into the port of the phone from above.
 To charge your phone, you’ll then need to use the included magnetic USB-C adapter or charge it wirelessly.
-You’ll see a small monochrome display on the case’s front showing information like the time, battery life, and notifications.
-It’s a handy addition.
+Attach a small monochrome display to the front of the case that will show things such as the time, battery life, and notifications.
+That will come in useful.

 Display quality

-Maybe trivial isn’t the right word.
-Colors on the screen remain bright and vibrant, and thanks to the fact it’s an OLED display, black levels remain deep and dark.
-We also easily saw the screen in sunlight.
-It’s a great display in many ways.
-However, the competition has taken display quality to the next level, so the LG V60 ThinQ feels left behind.
+Maybe that’s just a word.
+Colors in the screen cast bright and vivid, and, being an OLED display, black levels remain deep and dark.
+We could easily see the display bright sunlight, too.
+It is an alright display in many ways.
+However, the competitors have taken it to a new level; hence, LG V60 ThinQ feels lost.

 Dual screen case

-The most interesting feature of the LG V60 ThinQ is the dual-screen case.
-That is not a truly foldable phone like the Samsung Galaxy Fold or Motorola Razr.
-While those phones offer a foldable display, the Dual Screen accessory adds a second screen of the same size and resolution.
+The interesting bit about the LG V60 ThinQ lies in its dual screen case.
+Unlike the Samsung Galaxy Fold or Motorola Razr, which are true foldables, they offer a foldable display, while the Dual Screen accessory offers an identical screen with the same size and resolution.

-Dual monitors can come in handy, especially when multitasking and gaming.
-When multitasking, the second screen makes it easy to watch videos on one side and take notes on the other.
-Using the LG GamePad with compatible games makes mobile gaming interesting.
+The extra screen could come in handy on a dual display, especially when multitasking and gaming.
+During multitasking, the second screen facilitates watching videos on one side while taking notes on another.
+When paired with compatible games, the LG GamePad makes mobile gaming exhilarating.

 Performance